podcast-of-engineers/podcast-of-engineers.github.io/content/coordinators/xinning-zhu.md

   link: "https://github.com/Lola-jo"
 ---

-Hi everyone, I am one of the cohosts on this site, an information engineering student from utseus who is responsible for interviewing guests and running the site.
+Hi everyone, I am one of the cohosts on this site, an information engineering student from UTSEUS who is responsible for interviewing guests and running the site.

 I enjoy interviewing and networking, learning about the stories and experiences of people from all walks of life as I interact with them.
 I am passionate about computer science and technology and love to explore new technologies and solve technical challenges.